stylekit/stylekit.github.io/_posts/_temp/_2017-01-15-swift-package-manager.md

 ## First impression using SPM:

 SPM seems like a command-line tool for downloading projects that contain .swift files from github.
 It's able to derive files based on "Sem-Ver" tagging of committed code.
 I think it also supports nested dependencies but I haven't tested that part.
 And thats pretty much it.
 Which leaves a lot to be desired.
 Like support for binaries (.framework)?
-Which is really important when dealing with third-party libs. (binaries are a lot fast to compile that source code)
+Which is really important when dealing with third-party libs. (binaries are a lot faster to compile that source code)

 ## Export:
 1. Add an empty Package.Swift to your xcode project